frank-chris/frank-chris/README.md

 ## Hi 👋 I'm Chris

-- 📖 I am a senior undergraduate at IIT Gandhinagar majoring in Computer Science and Engineering.
+- 📖 I am an MS student at UC San Diego majoring in Computer Science with a specialization in Artificial Intelligence.
 - ✨ I am passionate about machine learning algorithms and building machine learning applications.
 - ⚡ I also enjoy app development using Flutter and have worked on mobile apps for my institute.